nworbde/dStar/README.md

 ##Upcoming improvements
   1. add load/save options for models
-  2. ability to generate an atmosphere model with an arbitraty composition.
+  2. ability to generate an atmosphere model with an arbitrary composition.